konstantin-lukas/verivote/README.md

 Make sure to replace `http://localhost:3000` with the origin of your deployed website and `github` with the respective provider.

-One important notice about adding more providers: By default the project comes with support for Discord, GitHub and Reddit.
-Reddit unlike the other two doesn't provide you with the user email address.
+One important notice about adding more providers: By default the project comes with support for Discord, GitHub, Twitch, Spotify, and Reddit.
+Reddit unlike the others doesn't provide you with the user email address.
 That's why the backend uses the Reddit username instead as a unique identifier.
 The name is only used as a fallback and assumed to be unique.
 If you add a new provider that doesn't provide the user email, please edit the backend code so that you use a unique identifier that cannot overlap with a Reddit username.
 To avoid collision between people with the same username on different provider's websites, each user identifier is suffixed with the name of the provider.
+To register the name of your provider add it to `@/enum/auth.ts`.
+This will ensure that schema validation can work.

 # Environment Variables
 Please make sure you override all environment variables you need inside a `.env.local`.
 For the database password,